-As at 31 December 2018, we had six subsidiary companies which are incorporated in low tax jurisdictions.
-Of these, three are dormant and are to be liquidated, two are UK resident for tax purposes and therefore are subject to full UK tax and one is our captive insurance company.
+As at 31 December 2019, we had six subsidiary companies which are incorporated in low tax jurisdictions.
+Of these, three are dormant, two are UK resident for tax purposes and therefore are subject to full UK tax and one is our captive insurance company.
 Whilst the captive is not UK resident for tax purposes the Group pays UK tax on its profits.